 401(k) Profit Sharing Plan.
 The Company has a 401(k) plan available to all employees who are at least 18 years of age.
 Employees are able to elect the amount to contribute, not to exceed a maximum amount as determined by IRS regulations.
-Commencing January 1, 2014, the Company has matched 100% of the first 6% of employee contributions.
+The Company matches 100% of the first 6% of employee contributions.
 "Vesting" refers to the rights of ownership to the assets in the 401(k) accounts.
-Effective January 1, 2013, matching contributions were fully vested immediately.
-Employee contributions to the plan have always been 100% vested.
+Matching contributions, as well as employee contributions, are fully vested immediately.